 The FMCSA has rules governing driver’s license requirements, minimum levels of insurance coverage, how may hours a driver can work and physical qualifications of drivers.
 Additionally, the FMCSA governs the maintenance of vehicles.
 Failure to comply with FMSCA standards can result in truck drivers, trucking companies or any parties responsible for maintaining trucks being held liable for damages in trucking accident claims.
 To know more about federal law contact our Fort Lauderdale truck accident lawyer.

 Trucking Accidents and Driver Error in Fort Lauderdale

 There are many ways in which driver error can contribute to trucking accidents.
 Federal regulations place certain requirements on the number of hours drivers can work.
 If drivers are overly fatigued, it is possible for them to fall asleep at the wheel or just not pay enough attention to the road.

-Additionally, negligent behavior such as reckless driving, speeding, driving under the influence of drugs or alcohol, failure to watch blind spots or improperly loading the truck can all lead to catastrophic accidents.
+Additionally, negligent behavior such as reckless driving, speeding, driving under the influence of drugs or alcohol, failure to watch blind spots, or improperly loading the truck can all lead to catastrophic accidents.
 One negligent practice is de-powering the front brakes of a truck in order to reduce wear and replacement.
 Such a practice can increase the rick of jackknife accidents.
-For more help contact our Fort Lauderdale truck accident attorney.
+For more help contact our truck accident attorney Fort Lauderdale.